s-heins/articles/git/03 A deeper look: Git behind the scenes/git-behind-the-scenes.md

 ```

 The `-u` flag is a shorthand for `--set-upstream` which tells git to add our local branch to the upstream repository.
 Afterwards, we specify our remote repository that git should push to.
 In most cases this will be called `origin`; in our repo it is also called origin because we told git to call our upstream "origin" when we ran `git remote add origin <repository-address>`.
-Finally, `HEAD` is our pointer that points to our branch reference which in turn points to our latest commit if this is the commit we have currently checked out.
+Finally, `HEAD` is our pointer that points to our branch reference which in turn points to our latest commit (if we have currently checked out a branch).
-Git will now create a branch on origin which is called the same as our local branch and point to the same commit.
+Git will now create a branch on origin which is called the same as our local branch and points to the same commit.

 In the background, git stores information on HEAD in the `.git/HEAD` file.
 When we run `cat .git/HEAD`, git tells us that our `HEAD` is a reference which points to another reference, namely `ENC-002…`.

 ![Git tells us which branch HEAD points to when we look at the HEAD file in the .git folder](HEAD-information.png)

-### Don't lose your HEAD – Detached HEAD state
+### Detached HEAD state

 Most of the time, `HEAD` will point to a branch reference which points to the latest commit in a branch but there is also such a thing as **detached HEAD state** where `HEAD` will point to a commit which is not the head of a branch.
 You move into detached head state by checking out a commit that no branch reference points to and you can move out of it again by either creating a new branch (whose reference will then point to this commit), or by checking out an existing branch.